uzh-rpg/event-based_vision_resources/README.md

 IEEE Int.
 Conf. on Automatic Face and Gesture Recognition (FG), 2018.
 - <a name="Savran23asyu"></a>Savran, A.,
 *[Fully convolutional event-camera voice activity detection based on event intensity'](https://doi.org/10.1109/ASYU58738.2023.10296754)*,
-IEEE Innovations in Intelligent Systems and Applications Conference (ASYU), 2023.
+IEEE Innovations Intell.
+Syst.
+Appl.
+Conf.
+(ASYU), 2023.

 <a name="simulators-emulators"></a>
 # Simulators and Emulators